nmaas-platform/nmaas-platform/docs/DEVELOPMENT.md

 + Build the nmaas Platform with *./gradlew clean build* command project root directory.
 + Retrieve the output executable *nmaas-platform-x.x.x.jar* file from *build/libs* directory.
 + Run the nmaas Platform with *java -jar nmaas-platform-x.x.x.jar* and optional arguments:
-    + *--Dlogback.configurationFile* specifying the name of logger configuration file (located in the same directory as the jar file) to be loaded instead of the built-in one.
+    + *-Dlogging.config* specifying the name of logger configuration file (located in the same directory as the jar file) to be loaded instead of the built-in one.
 Please be advised that you have to add that parameter before the *-jar* parameter.
     + *--spring.config.name* specifying the name of the properties file (located in the same directory as the jar file) to be loaded instead of the built-in one.

 ### OpenAPI documentation of the nmaas Platform REST API